Index

 * To view your quiz grades, click the Canvas left quiz grades tab.

 ***Total Points, you should try to hit the minimum points for both assignments and quizzes.
 However, in cases where a students exceeds one but misses the other one, total points achieved will be considered.
-For example, if you end up with 250 quiz points and 195 assignments points, you , may likely still end up with an A. Nota Bene, including bonus (10pts), discussion boards (10 pts ) and PMA report (15points) you have 225 possible assignment points.
+For example, if you end up with 250 quiz points and 198 assignments points, you , may likely still end up with an A. Nota Bene, you have multiple sources of extra credit.
+So in this class you can literally get an A for effort.

 It is the student's responsibility to officially withdraw (drop) from the class through Admission and Records or MySite.
 However, Instructor may drop, "No-Show" students under any of the following conditions:

-5. When in-class sessions are present, students who miss 2 or more class sessions
+7. When in-class sessions are present, students who miss 2 or more class sessions or the very first onsite in-person class session.

 Consult current schedule for exact dates.